-The new Charles B. Rangel Infrastructure Workforce Initiative (RIWI) at The City College of New York will equip historically underserved communities with in-demand digital and operational skills through innovative curricula, simulation-based training, and experiential learning opportunities to help them pursue careers in the rapidly changing urban infrastructure sector.
+The new Charles B. Rangel Infrastructure Workforce Initiative at The City College of New York will equip historically underserved communities with in-demand digital and operational skills through innovative curricula, simulation-based training, and experiential learning opportunities to help them pursue careers in the rapidly changing urban infrastructure sector.

 - Prepare the local workforce to enter existing and emerging career sectors by offering training in new core and advanced skills in transportation, energy, buildings, water, food, waste, and digital infrastructures.

 - Empower economically disadvantaged populations, including minorities, women, veterans, the formerly incarcerated, and recent high school graduates, by improving equity of opportunity in a historically unequal infrastructure labor market.

 - Provide experiential learning and networking opportunities through structured, paid internships with city and state agencies and local industries.

 - Collaborate with partners in the public sector and private industries to develop and continuously update a curriculum that addresses immediate and forthcoming workforce needs.

 - Equity and opportunity must be central priorities of new infrastructure and workforce development.
 A new, technology-savvy infrastructure workforce can and should be built atop a more equitable foundation, one where a higher degree is no longer a prerequisite for getting started in staff positions.
 Our approach is different from many other workforce development programs in that we focus directly on preparation for effective participation in staff and management teams — regardless of participants’ college status or professional experience.